 In May 2017, IASB issued a new Standard, IFRS 17, which replaces an interim Standard, IFRS 4.
 The IASB's objective was to develop a common, principle-based Standard for the accounting treatment of all types of insurance contracts, including reinsurance contracts held by an insurance entity.
 A single, principle-based Standard should encourage better comparability of financial information across entities, jurisdictions and capital markets.
 IFRS 17 specifies the requirements that an entity should meet in financial disclosure for insurance contracts it issues and reinsurance contracts it holds.
 In addition, in June 2020, the IASB issued amendments, which, however, do not affect the fundamental principles introduced when IFRS 17 was originally adopted.
 The amendments are designed to reduce costs by simplifying certain requirements of the Standard, to lead to a more easily explained financial performance, and to facilitate the transition by postponing the date of application of the Standard for 2023, while providing additional assistance to reduce the effort required during the first application of the Standard.
-The Company will consider the impact of all of the above on its Financial Statements, although they are not expected to have any effect.
+The amendments have no effect on the Company's Financial Statements.
 The above have been adopted by the European Union and are effective from 01/01/2023.